EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 ## How to Set Up and Run
 * Install Node.js LTS edition on your machine.
 [Grab it here!](https://nodejs.org)
 * Clone the repo, then run `npm install` from a terminal in the root project folder.
-* Follow the below sets of instructions for using using as a Discord or Slack bot (or even both!).
-Be sure to follow the "Finally" section at the bottom as well!
+* Follow the below instructions for setting up a Discord or Slack bot (or even both!).
+Be sure to complete the [final steps](https://github.com/EthyMoney/Adafruit-Pi4-Stock-Bot/main/README.md#final-configuration-steps-and-bot-startup) as well once you finish the Discord and Slack specific instructions.

-### Utilizing a Discord Bot
+### Discord Bot Set Up
 * Go to the [Discord Developer Portal](https://discord.com/developers/applications) and click "New Application" at the top.
 * Give your bot application a name and hit create.
 * From the left side navigation column, select the "Bot" tab (has a puzzle piece icon), click "Add Bot" and confirm with the "Yes, do it!" button.